seanhess/simple-deploy-example/README.md

 [Automated Testing](http://support.smartbear.com/articles/testcomplete/manager-overview/) - Done wisely will reduce errors and save time.

-Static Typing is even more helpful than testing, especially with modern type systems like [Typescript](http://www.typescriptlang.org/)
+Static Typing is an even better investment than testing, especially with modern type systems like [Typescript](http://www.typescriptlang.org/)

 Other Reading
 -------------